 - The responsibility of rehabilitation of the identified manual scavengers is given to the National Safai Karamcharis Finance and Development Corporation which was established to safeguard the interests and rights of Safai Karamcharis (Manual Scavengers).

-- Swachh Bharat Mission focusses on conversion of insanitary latrines into sanitary latrines.
+Swachh Bharat Mission focusses on the conversion of insanitary latrines into sanitary latrines.

 - Under this, children of manual scavengers are provided scholarships.

 - It is being implemented by the Ministry of Social Justice & Empowerment.

 Supreme Court of India gave landmark judgement to identify and award compensation of Rs 10 lakh to dependents in deaths of sewerage workers who died while cleaning sewerage and septic tanks since 1993.

 In July 2018, Ministry of Housing and Urban Affairs has launched a ‘technology challenge” with an aim of eliminating human entry into septic tanks and drains for cleaning.

 Several NGOs are dedicated to solving this issue